felipeeflores/monix-adventures/README.md

 There are a series of tests that you need to make pass in ObservableAdventuresSpec.
 Run them with `sbt "testOnly *.ObservableAdventuresSpec"`.
 Tests can also be run in the IDE.

+Note: Some of these tests can take a bit long to run.
+That is ok, and is totally intentional.